Noah's Ark (miniseries): Reception

-Noah's Ark was critically panned for its creative liberties, rambling plot and irreverent portrayal of Biblical subjects.
+Noah's Ark was critically panned for its creative liberties, rambling plot with inaccurate rendering of the Bible characters and irreverent portrayal of Biblical subjects.
+It confuses the Genesis accounts of Noah and the Deluge (Genesis 6-9) with the narrative of his distant descendants, Abraham and Lot (Genesis 13 and 17-19).
 Various scenes in the film were seen as recycled tropes from the post-apocalyptic genre; a scene in which Lot leads a band of pirates in an attack on the Ark was compared to Waterworld.
 Even so, the second night set a movie ratings mark for NBC that it did not pass again until 2004.

 The Malaysian government banned the film from being televised in the country under laws that prohibit any televised depiction of the prophets of Islam, including Noah and Lot.